mguinea/laravel-ddd-example/README.md

   (CQRS) principles</strong>.
   <br />
   <br />
-  It's a basic implementation of a Kanban manager (at this moment, just only manages Board entity; not columns or tasks)
+  It's a basic implementation of a Kanban manager (at this moment, just only manages Board entity with id and name attributes)
   <br />
   <br />
   The main objective of this implementation is to use Laravel as backend framework but instead of using MVC architecture, go for DDD and Hexagonal.